nobodyscripts/LeafBlowerScript/Readme.md

 User interface added, "Run" starts the script but does not save settings.
 Save with "Apply" if you wish to change from your stored settings.
 Use WW if not used for 30seconds while spammer is running, incase stuck.
+Added a quick test mode for spamming suitcases to max leaves to e300 quickly.
+Button added but no keybind as its a test.

 F9: BossFarmUsesSeeds added to spam seeds during boss farm and secondary usage.
 F9: Hotkey added H for seed bag use.